 What is The Bluegrass Cat Spay Neuter Project?

 The Bluegrass Cat Spay Neuter Project focuses on reducing outdoor cat populations through spay and neuter programming across the Bluegrass region in Kentucky.
-Madison County has been awarded a 2020 grant in the amount of $12,000 by the Joanie Bernard Foundation in collaboration with the Bluegrass Area Development District and Team Shelter USA.
+Madison County has been awarded a 2021 grant in the amount of $10,000 by the Joanie Bernard Foundation in collaboration with the Bluegrass Area Development District and Team Shelter USA.
 This grant exclusively supports the spay and neuter of outdoor, free-roaming community cats in Madison County by covering the cost of the spay/neuter surgery, rabies vaccination, FVRCP vaccination and ear-tipping on those cats.
-Services in Madison County will be provided by Skipworth Veterinary Clinic.
+Services in Madison County will be provided by both Lewis Veterinary and Skipworth Veterinary Clinic.

 What are Community Cats?